Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

 \subsection{GL equation and solution to $r_0,\,\theta_\te$}

-With the deflection in both $\theta$ and $\phi$ directions known, one then can attempt to solve the apparent angles of the lensed images using the GL equations.
-Such GL equations are usually built using some approximate geometrical relations linking the source and detector locations, the intermediate variables such as $r_0$ and $\theta_\te$, the deflection angles $\Delta\phi,\,\Delta\theta$, as well as the desired apparent angle(s), which has two components $(\alpha,\,\beta)$ in our case.
-In Fig. \ref{fig:glillustration}, we adopt the common setup of the detector's local inertial frame, whose basis axes consist of the detector-BH direction $\hat{r}_\mas$, and the directions $\hat{\theta}_\mas$ and $\hat{\phi}_\mas$ parallel respectively to the $\hat{\theta}$ and $\hat{\phi}$ basis of the spacetime coordinates.
+With the deflection in both $\theta$ and $\phi$ directions known, one can then attempt to solve for the apparent angles of the lensed images using the GL equations.
+Such GL equations are usually formulated using approximate geometrical relations that link the source and detector locations, the intermediate variables such as $r_0$ and $\theta_\te$, the deflection angles $\Delta\phi,\,\Delta\theta$, as well as the desired apparent angle(s), which has two components $(\alpha,\,\beta)$ in our case.
+In Fig. \ref{fig:glillustration}, we adopt the common setup of the detector's local inertial frame, whose basis axes consist of the detector-lens direction $\hat{r}_\mad$, and the directions $\hat{\theta}_\mad$ and $\hat{\phi}_\mad$ parallel respectively to the $\hat{\theta}$ and $\hat{\phi}$ basis of the spacetime coordinates.

 In this work, our set of the GL equation consists of two equations.
 The first set is nothing but the very definitions of the deflections in $\phi$ and $\theta$ directions